Olufunmilola93/Genetic-load-eco-evolutionary-feedback-and-extinction-in-metapopulations/README.md

 Fortran Code by Himani Sachdeva

-Mathematic code by Olusanya Oluwafunmilola
+Mathematica code by Olusanya Oluwafunmilola